 How it all fits together

-Forum Central works strategically with our health and care partners, including Leeds City Council, NHS Leeds CCG and three NHS trusts, as well as our third sector partners Voluntary Action Leeds, Leeds Community Foundation and Healthwatch Leeds.
+This includes links with Leeds City Council, NHS West Yorkshire Integrated Care Board (ICB) and Local Care Partnerships (LCPs) in Leeds.
+As well as third sector partners Voluntary Action Leeds, Leeds Community Foundation and Healthwatch Leeds.

 We also work directly with Leeds City Council and the Centre for Ageing Better to apply evidence of ‘what works’ to create a better later life for older residents and tackle social and health inequalities.

 - Dementia Enquirers

 - Leeds City Council (Public Health)

 - National Lottery Community Fund

 - Department for Transport